 Where do we meet?
 Where does it end?

 Susan's full-day itinerary in Venice will meet at the Accademia Gallery and end near San Zaccaria.
-Your confirmation email will have the exact meeting point details along with a map, and a 24-hour phone number for any last-minute issues.
+Your confirmation email will have the exact meeting point details along with a map.

 What if it’s raining?